RoshanStacker/credulouschatbots/README.md

+# Those Aren’t Your Memories, They’re Somebody Else’s: Seeding Misinformation in Chat Bot Memories

-### Here is the data from the experiments conducted in the paper: Those Aren’t Your Memories, They’re Somebody Else’s: Seeding Misinformation in Chat Bot Memories
+In this repo is the data for the paper "Those Aren’t Your Memories, They’re Somebody Else’s: Seeding Misinformation in Chat Bot Memories" available at https://arxiv.org/abs/2304.05371

+## Data

+annotated_data.csv contains each experiment run with the configuration, as well as the manual annotations for misinformation.

+## Chit Chats

+The chitchats folder contains the raw conversation logs for each chit chat, as well as the processed chit chat message that can be used to inject into the chat bot in [ParlAi](https://www.parl.ai/).
+The numbers correspond to the chit chat number in annotated_data.csv.

 <!--
 **credulouschatbots/credulouschatbots** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.